Year-End Payroll Information for Cal Poly Employees

 Social Security Wage Cap

 Social Security limits the amount of earnings subject to taxation for each year.
-For employees whose Social Security contributions have stopped due to meeting the 2014 maximum ($117,000), deductions will resume on the December paycheck issued January 1, 2015.
+For employees whose Social Security contributions have stopped due to meeting the maximum (for 2015 the maximum is $118,500), deductions will resume on the December paycheck issued January 1 of each year.